egeste/forkthelaw/README.md

 ## 🤖 Automated Crawling with GitHub Actions

-**NEW:** This repository includes GitHub Actions workflows that automatically crawl the law library for 3 hours daily!
+This repository includes GitHub Actions workflows that automatically crawl the law library!
 The database is persisted between runs, allowing you to build a complete archive without running anything locally.

+The crawler runs on-demand via manual workflow dispatch.
+You can configure the duration (up to 180 minutes).

-👉 **[See GitHub Actions Setup Guide](GITHUB_ACTIONS.md)** for automated daily crawling.
+👉 **[See GitHub Actions Setup Guide](GITHUB_ACTIONS.md)** for automated crawling setup.

 ## Features